Last Updated on 04/04/2026

 Omarchy is a pre-configured Arch Linux distribution with the Hyperland tiling window manager, designed for immediate productivity, especially for developers.
 It comes with a set of opinionated settings, themes, and pre-installed software like Neovim, Spotify, and LibreOffice, aiming to provide a polished and aesthetically pleasing system out of the box, unlike a standard Arch installation that requires manual setup.

-Linux family: Arch LinuxArch
+Based on: Arch LinuxArch

-Technology: PyTorch LightningBleeding edge
+Category: PyTorch LightningBleeding edge

 Get Omarchy here: https://omarchy.org/